mike-trout/experience-service/README.md

 # experience-service
-Microservice modelling my professional experience.
+Microservice modelling my professional experience in the context of my CV, written in Node.js.